pattazl/locationnav/readme.txt

 ------------------------------------------------------------------------
 LocationNavigate is a plugin for Notepad++ , and it is usefull for code/text edit and view, especially for many and large text files.
+V0.4.7.8
+support x64

+v0.4.7.7
+1. Add function, make it vertically centered when jump
+2. Fix the bug, recorded too may entries when kept pressed arrow down/up
+3. Fix the bug, filename in record will not be changed right now when save file.

+v0.4.7.6
+1. Fixed the bug that it will change the marker of file which before opened if open an exist file.

+v0.4.7.5
+1. Add AutoRecord, ManualRecord, ClearAllRecords functions in the menu, AutoRecord checked is default.

+V0.4.7.4
+1. Fix the bug, marker is not changed as expected in sometimes when file saved

 V0.4.7.3
 1. Improve method of making and showing marker, when other plugin auto-modify will skip(e.g. compare plugin)
 2. Enhance marker performance when multi-line paste and modify.